osmosis-labs/docs/docs/overview/integrate/registration.md

 At a very high level, the process entails three main steps:
  - Registering to the Cosmos Chain Registry,
- - Registering to Osmosis Labs’ Assetlist Registry, and
+ - Registering to Osmosis Labsâ€™ Assetlist Registry, and
  - Establishing markets for the asset on Osmosis.
 Note that the overall process could require collaboration from knowledgeable technical teams to provide information or services, as well as market-making entities to provide funding for initial liquidity or incentive programs.